control.step_response

 If the system has multiple inputs and/or multiple outputs, the step response is computed for each input/output pair, with all other inputs set to zero.
 Optionally, a single input and/or single output can be selected, in which case all other inputs are set to 0 and all other outputs are ignored.

-For information on the shape of parameters T, X0 and return values T, yout, see Time series data.
+For information on the shape of parameters T, X0 and return values T, yout, see Time series data conventions.

 Parameters

-• T (array_like or float, optional) – Time vector, or simulation time duration if a number.
-If T is not provided, an attempt is made to create it automatically from the dynamics of sys.
-If sys is continuous-time, the time increment dt is chosen small enough to show the fastest mode, and the simulation time period tfinal long enough to show the slowest mode, excluding poles at the origin and pole-zero cancellations.
+Time vector, or simulation time duration if a number.
+If T is not provided, an attempt is made to create it automatically from the dynamics of the system.
+If the system continuous time, the time increment dt is chosen small enough to show the fastest mode, and the simulation time period tfinal long enough to show the slowest mode, excluding poles at the origin and pole-zero cancellations.
 If this results in too many time steps (>5000), dt is reduced.
-If sys is discrete-time, only tfinal is computed, and final is reduced if it requires too many simulation steps.
+If the system is discrete time, only tfinal is computed, and final is reduced if it requires too many simulation steps.

-• T_num (int, optional) – Number of time steps to use in simulation if T is not provided as an array (autocomputed if not given); ignored if sys is discrete-time.
+Number of time steps to use in simulation if T is not provided as an array (auto-computed if not given); ignored if the system is discrete time.

-• squeeze (bool, optional) – By default, if a system is single-input, single-output (SISO) then the output response is returned as a 1D array (indexed by time).
-If squeeze=True, remove single-dimensional entries from the shape of the output even if the system is not SISO.
-If squeeze=False, keep the output as a 3D array (indexed by the output, input, and time) even if the system is SISO.
-The default value can be set using config.defaults[‘control.squeeze_time_response’].
+By default, if a system is single-input, single-output (SISO) then the output response is returned as a 1D array (indexed by time).
+If squeeze = True, remove single-dimensional entries from the shape of the output even if the system is not SISO.
+If squeeze = False, keep the output as a 3D array (indexed by the output, input, and time) even if the system is SISO.
+The default value can be set using config.defaults['control.squeeze_time_response'].

 Returns